Exploring Modigliani Miller Dividend Irrelevance Theory

 3. Companies such as Alphabet, Amazon, and Facebook show there are big investment returns to be made.
 From stocks that do not pay dividends.

 4. While critics of dividend irrelevance theory present several valid arguments.
-Why dividends do add value to a company and its stock price.
+Specifically, how dividends add value to companies and their stock price.

 Next, let’s dig into the details.
 And get our hands dirty with dividend theories.